fbpx Skip to Content

 Philodendron melanochrysum Care

-To care for Philodendron melanochrysum use well-draining soil using potting soil, peat moss, perlite, orchid bark, and charcoal.
+To care for Philodendron melanochrysum use well-draining soil mix using potting soil with peat moss, perlite, orchid bark, and charcoal.
 Provide bright indirect light and a temperature between 70-80°F (21-27°C).
-Water once the top 2-3” of soil is almost dry about once a week and provide a humidity of >60% if possible.
-Fertilize in spring and summer using a liquid fertilizer.
+Water once the soil’s top 2-3” (5.0-7.5cm) is almost dry.
+Water about once a week.
+Provide a humidity of >60% if possible.
+Fertilize once a month in spring and summer using a liquid fertilizer.

 Philodendron melanochrysum Care